There are two types of fuel pumps, mechanical fuel and electrical fuel

 pump.
 A mechanical fuel pump produces low pressure (3 to 7 PSI) and is usually driven

 by the engine and found on vehicles equipped with a carburetor.
-PONTIAC Solstice 1987
+PLYMOUTH Fury 1987

 and newer all use electric fuel pumps, because of the introduction of electronic fuel

 injection.
 Electric fuel pumps produce higher pressure typically 10 to 50 PSI.

 The purpose of your PLYMOUTH Fury fuel pump is to provide a constant

 fuel flow and pressure to the engine.
 A fuel pump pushes fuel from the tank and sends it

 under pressure to the injectors, which spray it into the engine’s intake manifold.
 The fuel